JuliusTechCo/JuliusGraph/README.md

 - As interactive jupyter notebooks hosted in Julius' development environment.
 It is the best format for you to learn and experiment with graph computing interactively.
-To gain access to these online tutorials notebooks, please follow the instructions below to [register for developer access](https://github.com/JuliusTechCo/JuliusGraph#register-for-developer-access), it only takes a minute to register and it is free!
+To gain access to these online tutorials notebooks, please [register for developer access](https://github.com/JuliusTechCo/JuliusGraph#register-for-developer-access), it only takes a minute!

-- As static HTML pages, which contains the same description, source code and results as the notebooks, but they are not interactive.
+- As static HTML pages, which contains the same descriptions, source code and results as the notebooks, but they are not interactive.
 If you want to read about Julius Graph Engine and its capabilities without register for developer access, please click [here](https://JuliusTechCo.github.io/JuliusGraph/dev/) to access the tutorials in HTML format.
 The HTML is also a good format to share with